CS571-S26/p70/AboutMe.md

 ### Model Exploration

-VisualML includes multiple machine learning models, each presented on its own page with a consistent interface:
+VisualML includes multiple machine learning models.
+Models are introduced through concept pages and explored interactively.

+Users can:
+- learn concepts in the Explore section
+- read detailed explanations
+- open the Visualizer to experiment with the model

+The Visualizer provides:

+- A control panel for hyperparameters
+- A dataset visualization
+- A live decision boundary display
+- Training and replay controls

+Examples include:

 - Logistic Regression
 - Perceptron
 - k-Nearest Neighbors
 - Decision Tree
 - Small Two-Layer Neural Network

-Each model page contains:

-- A control panel for hyperparameters
-- A dataset visualization
-- A live decision boundary display
-- Training and replay controls

 ---